 4 drops of Sandalwood

-12 drops of Lavendula
+12 drops of Lavandula

 Allow to cure 3 hours.
 Lightly massage the entire area affected, avoiding the eyes.
 Store remaining blend in a dark, glass bottle away from heat and direct light.